 Even today, some argue his approach to design produced the most unpalatable BMWs in the company’s history.
 Others insist his brilliant pencil strokes finally lured BMW out of the styling rut it was stuck in while inspiring scores of rivals to take new design approaches of their own.

-Bangle has steered well clear of the automotive industry since unexpectedly leaving his position at BMW in February of 2009, but the industry never left him.
-He’s making a comeback at this year’s Los Angeles Auto Show with an enigmatic design study named Redspace.
+Bangle has steered largely clear of the automotive industry since leaving BMW in February of 2009, but the industry never left him.
 Join us as we look back at some of the cars he either drew himself or presided over, such as the 2004 BMW M5 E60 (pictured):

 Opel Junior (1983)

 Born in Ohio, Bangle began his career in automotive design in 1981 at GM's Opel headquarters in Germany.
 He styled the interior of the Junior, a concept car introduced at the 1983 Frankfurt Motor Show.
 The inventive dashboard layout put the various gauges and switches in individual pods.